Set Current Location

-Death + Company, a sleek and chic cocktail lounge, is named for a prohibition-era art movement which produced propaganda posters about the dangers of alcohol.
+Death & Co., a chic cocktail lounge, is named for a prohibition-era art movement which produced propaganda posters about the dangers of alcohol.
 Many of these propaganda posters were actually encrypted maps to local speakeasies.
 The cocktails here are as clever as the name, mixed by some of the city's most illustrious bartenders.
 This happening lounge lets you enjoy delectable drinks with small classic plates like Truffle Mac and Cheese.

 Hidden away inside Village Yokocho, the neighborhood's favorite Japanese restaurant, the Angels Share is a swanky lounge with just a hint of an old-fashioned speakeasy.
 This place is mostly populated with patrons elegantly dressed in black, who come here to sip Martinis and other classic cocktails like the Grasshopper.
 The decor is simple, except for an ornate painting of angels and the big windows that look down on 9th Street.
 Since the lounge permits entry only as per the available seating, make sure you drop by early to avoid disappointment.